5/5 - (1 vote)

 On January 4, 1782, the first commercial bank in the U.S., Bank of North America, opened.
 In 1791, U.S. Treasury Secretary Alexander Hamilton created the Bank of the United States, a national bank meant to maintain American taxes and pay off foreign debt.

-President Andrew Jackson closed the bank in 1832 and redirect all bank assets into U.S. state banks.[2]
+President Andrew Jackson closed the bank in 1832 and redirected all bank assets into U.S. state banks.[2]
 State banks began printing money rapidly sparking runaway inflation and leading to the Panic of 1837.

 Investment banking began in the 1860s with the establishment of Jay Cooke & Company, one of the first issuers of government bonds.
 In 1863, the National Bank Act was passed to create a national currency, a federal banking system, and make public loans.
 However, at this time not all states had yet formally joined the union.
 In Oklahoma territory, which did not become a state until 1907, Muskogee mayor H.B.
 Spaulding resigned in 1902 from his position as vice-president of the Territorial Trust and Surety Company, after his Spaulding Mercantile Company was given the charter to found a private bank.